Wayne Larkin

-Wayne Larkin (November 10, 1938 in Winnipeg, Manitoba – September 13, 1968) was a Canadian ice hockey left winger.
+Wayne Larkin (November 10, 1938 – September 13, 1968) was a Canadian ice hockey left winger.

+Career

 Larkin played eight seasons in the American Hockey League for the Cleveland Barons, Springfield Indians, Providence Reds and the Buffalo Bisons.
-He also played in the Western Hockey League for the Winnipeg Warriors and the Vancouver Canucks and in the International Hockey League for the St. Paul Saints.
+He also played in the Western Hockey League for the Winnipeg Warriors and Vancouver Canucks, and in the International Hockey League for the St. Paul Saints.